 Presepi d'Italia - Massa Martana.
-From Orvieto we go now eastward, without going back on the A1 but taking, in succession, the SS205 (up to Baschi Scalo) and the SS408.
+From Orvieto we go now eastward, without going back on the A1 but taking, in succession ,the SS205 (up to Baschi Scalo) and the SS408.
 Along the way you will see, perhaps stopping, the Parco Fluviale del Tevere (Tiber River Park), a protected area by the WWF since 1990 including an internal stretch of the river and Lake di Corbara.
 Once you arrive at the Pontecuti hamlet, take the SS79bis.
 You will flank Todi, the city of Jacopone, rich in medieval monuments and always praised for its quality of life.
+A bus may not be a waste of time ...
+Keep going until you reach the Tiber SS79bis/Via Massa Martana.
 A stop may not be a waste of time...
 Keep going on the SS79bis/Via Tiberina road until you reach Massa Martana.

 The beautiful village, surrounded by the woods, annually hosts Presepi d'Italia (Christmas Cribs of Italy), a season of the crib art of national level (among the most important) but also internationally.
 The works (about 150, not only scenes of the Nativity, ed) are presented in 25 shops located inside the medieval walls of Massa Martana.

 Among the great attractions of Presepi d'Italia honorable mention for the "Presepe del Perugino", inspired by the "Adorazione dei Magi" of the divin pittore (divine painter), Pietro Vannucci, with natural size papier-mâché statues, by the master Prof. Francesco Invidia, whose ceremony dresses surprise for the rich folds of the drapery in paper and the red color rule the roost.